ducher/video-proxy-caching-eval/README.md

 Of course, your proxy should do something more than "pass", but that is just an example.
 To have the metrics, you have to inherit from ProxyHitCounter and use the right methods at the right place.
 To have the cache size set correctly with the parameter specified in the .ini file, you need to inherit from CachingInterface and implement the set\_cache\_size method.

 **It is strongly advised to extend the CachingProxy** abstract class, as it is much easier.
 The metrics and CachingInterface are already integrated.
 Of course if you are too limited by this abstract class, extend directly another proxy, like the ForwardProxy.
-With this abstract class, you only have to implement three methods:
+With this abstract class, you only have to implement four methods:

     _cache_admission(video): return true or false depending whether or not you you want to cache the video
     _id_to_evict(): return a video id to remove from the cache _new_video_inserted(video): is called when a new video is inserted in the cache.
 The video is passed as a parameter.
 Use it to update your data about the cache.
+    _video_served(video): is called when a new video is served from the cache.
+The video is passed as a parameter.
+Use it to update your data about the cache.

-An example with the FIFO Proxy algorithm, only ~12 lines of code:
+An example with the FIFO Proxy algorithm, only ~14 lines of code:

     class FIFOProxy(CachingProxy):
         """ cache video in a limited size cache,